 The cost of the retreat is set as low as possible and only covers expenses: renting the center, food, cooks, insurance, and staff travel.
 The teachers and manager are not paid, and are supported with dana.

-It is our intention that cost not be an impediment to practice, and scholarships (up to $350 for the first week and $250 for the second week, or $475 for both weeks) are available for shared rooms or camping.
+It is our intention that cost not be an impediment to practice, and scholarships are available.
 If you cannot afford to attend without a fee reduction, you can ask for a scholarship on the registration web site, and then just pay the remaining amount.

 None of this cost share goes to the teachers or to the manager, who are solely supported by the dana(generosity) of the participants.
 In the tradition of the Buddha, teachings are offered without a set fee, keeping costs as low as possible, so no one is excluded due to finances.
 In turn, we ask that your donation be as generous as possible within your means.
 Please bring a check or cash.
 We are grateful for your support.

 Food and Meals

 Three simple, healthy and delicious vegetarian meals a day will be provided from dinner the first day through lunch of the last, including solo food which does not require cooking.
 If you want a snack between meals, or supplemental protein such as jerky or packaged fish, you can bring a small quantity of packaged unrefrigerated food.
 You can also bring drybeverage mixes (no bottles or cans, please) such as electrolyte sports drinks, or other powdered mixes.
 A variety of teas and coffee along with milk and sweeteners are available in the morning, before and during breakfast.
 There is no refrigerator space available for personal food, so please do not bring anything that needs refrigeration (medicine excepted).
 Excessive snacks are unnecessary: if you need a boost, a little gorp or an energy bar is sufficient for most people.